ManuelPeinado/MultiChoiceAdapter/README.md

 Checkboxes
 ==========

-MultiChoiceAdapter handles list items with checkboxes transparently.
+MultiChoiceAdapter handles list items with check-boxes transparently.
 Just add a CheckBox to your item's XML layout and give it the id <code>android.R.id.checkbox</code>.

 Customization
 =============